Return to City Manager home

 Video from City Hall This Week "We Care" Segment on the Durham Teen Center

-The Office on Youth encompasses three major programs:
+The Office on Youth encompasses two major programs:

 • Durham Youth Commission – The commission is a city-funded group of 30 students in grades 9-12.
 The DYC is a selected group of 30 high school-aged youth with a commitment towards representing the ideas and opinions of their peers.
 These youth act as an advisory board to the City Council and other groups and have an active role in shaping and influencing local policies and programs.
 The DYC is an opportunity for youth to have a formal role in the city’s planning and decision making process.
 Members are taught civic engagement and parliamentary procedure, attend conferences around the state to collaborate and learn for other youth councils and participate in various service learning initiatives.